HeavyWeather/Graphical/README.md

 Graphical
 =========

-modules that spit out plots, maps, or diagrams, or adjust how they function.
+Python modules that spit out plots, maps, or diagrams, or adjust how they function.